Abhishek25singh25/90DaysOfDevOps/2026/day-48/day-48-actions-project.md

-# Day 48 – GitHub Actions Capstone (End-to-End CI/CD)
+# Day 48 – GitHub Actions Capstone (CI/CD Pipeline)

 ---

 # 🎯 Objective

-Build a complete CI/CD pipeline using GitHub Actions that:
+The goal of this project is to build a complete CI/CD pipeline using GitHub Actions.

+The pipeline performs:

-* Builds and tests the application
+* Build the application
+* Run tests
-* Creates and pushes Docker images
+* Build and push Docker image
-* Simulates deployment
+* Simulate deployment
-* Performs scheduled health checks
+* Perform scheduled health checks

 ---

 # 🧩 Task 1: Project Setup

-## 📌 Application
+## 📌 What was built?

-We created a **portfolio-based Flask application** that serves a frontend UI and exposes a health endpoint.
+A simple **Flask-based portfolio application**:

+* `/` → serves the frontend (HTML page)
+* `/health` → returns application status

 ---